Yoko-Co/ams-connect-for-wp-issue/README.md

-# ams-connect-for-wp-issue
+# AMS Connect for WP Issues

-AMS Connect for WP Issues
+This repository is solely for the purpose to collecting issues with the AMS Connect for WP plugin built by [Yoko Co](https://www.yokoco.com)